Does biotin work for hair growth?

 Since biotin is a water-soluble vitamin, overdose rarely happens, and any excess is flushed from the body with urine.

 If you are suffering from any side effects after taking the biotin for example signs of allergic reaction, difficult breathing or swelling in this case you should call the emergency Common side effects include:

 What are the Other Medications that Interact with Biotin?

 Taking many medications may reduce biotin levels in the blood, which may affect your biotin requirements.
-Consult the doctor or pharmacist before taking biotin if you're taking any of the following medications:
+If you are using other medications you should ask a pharmacist or doctor before taking the biotin:

 This list is not complete, there are other medications that may interact with biotin like vitamins and herbal products.

 There are no side effects recorded for biotin in doses up to 10 mg per day.
 Anyway, tell your doctor about any unusual symptoms you may feel during your biotin treatment.